absmach/magistrala/docker/addons/vault/README.md

 # Vault

-This is Vault service deployment to be used with Mainflux.
+This is Vault service deployment to be used with Magistrala.

 When the Vault service is started, some initialization steps need to be done to set things up.